nextcloud/end_to_end_encryption/README.md

 Here you can find the [API documentation](https://github.com/nextcloud/end_to_end_encryption/blob/master/doc/api.md).
 Also some [typical client operations and how to use the API to perform them](https://github.com/nextcloud/end_to_end_encryption/blob/master/doc/api-usage.md) are documented too.

+### Specification (RFC)

+The end-to-end encryption implemented by the Nextcloud sync and mobile clients, as well as the functionality provided by this app to faciliate it, is based on the approach documented in the [RFC repository](https://github.com/nextcloud/end_to_end_encryption_rfc/).

 ### Server-side Encryption

 > [!WARNING]